sabstarr/scim-user-provisioning-service/IMPLEMENTATION_SUMMARY.md

 - `test_email_updates.py` - Removed (merged into main test suite)
 - `test_scim_api_backup.py` - Removed (backup no longer needed)

-This implementation provides a production-ready foundation for enterprise SCIM user provisioning with comprehensive bulk import capabilities, PowerShell automation, and the flexibility to extend for additional SCIM resources and custom requirements. **All functionality is fully tested and operational**, including individual user management, email updates, and enterprise-grade bulk CSV import with comprehensive validation and error handling.
+This implementation provides a testing-ready foundation for SCIM user provisioning with comprehensive bulk import capabilities, PowerShell automation, and the flexibility to extend for additional SCIM resources and custom requirements. **All functionality is fully tested and operational**, including individual user management, email updates, and testing-grade bulk CSV import with comprehensive validation and error handling.